 Madagascar Fauna Group

 2009-2011: Wild4Ever is proud to be a Contributing Member of the Madagascar Fauna Group.
 MFG has been working for nearly 20 years with a combination of conservation, field research, education, and training to help protect one of the most diverse and endangered ecosystems in the world.
 Projects include environmental education programs for school children, village mayors and farmers as well as species diversity mapping, and the development of seed germination techniques for endangered rain forest plants.

 South American Waterfowl Conservation

-Wild4Ever has supported conservation of endangered and threatened waterfowl species in critcal habitats in South America.
-We have helped sponsor species surveys, educational programs, and nest box programs for species such as the Orinoco goose.
+2009: Wild4Ever has supported conservation of endangered and threatened waterfowl species in critcal habitats in South America.
+The Orinoco Goose is classified as near threatened due to hunting and habitat loss.
+We have sponsored species surveys, conservation exhibits, educational programs, and nest box programs for this species.